Retail & Temporary Food Inspection Program

 Temporary or Seasonal Food Establishment Permit

-To avoid late fees, apply for the Temporary Food Establishment Permit at least 10 days prior to the first day of the event.
-Application and operational information can be found in the following documents.
+• To avoid late fees, apply for the Temporary Food Establishment Permit at least 10 days prior to the first day of the event.

-Temporary Food Establishment Permits are not required for the sale or distribution of pre-packaged, non-potentially hazardous foods such as shelf stable bottles of water or soda, bags of chips, or whole, uncut fruits and vegetables.
+Temporary Food Establishment Permits are not required for the sale or distribution of pre-packaged, non-perishable hazardous foods such as shelf stable bottles of water or soda, bags of chips, or whole, uncut fruits and vegetables.
 However, pre-packaged food products must comply with labeling requirements at the FDA U.S. Food and Drug Administration Code of Federal Regulations.

 Apply for Temporary or Seasonal Permit